zxku/Allium58CAD/readme.md

 * For understanding the nuances of the different hold-tap flavors and options, I found the animations of this beta [ZMK Hold-Tap Documentation](https://deploy-preview-1657--zmk.netlify.app/docs/behaviors/hold-tap) to be quite helpful.
 I dont know why it never got implimented, but be aware that some of the other sections in that ZMK document version contains out of date information and may be missleading.

 * [beekeeb's store](https://shop.beekeeb.com/).
-  - beekeeb also has an [etsy store].
+  - beekeeb also has an [etsy store](https://www.etsy.com/shop/beekeeb).
 I've noticed that sometimes there are things listed on etsy that are not listed on the offical store website, and vice-versa

 * [FK Custom Keycaps](https://fkcaps.com/custom/N1EN6S) has a very intuitive web based builder for custom keycap legends.
 There is quite a selection provided and there is also provisions for uploading your own custom font and or vector image.